Vivekgarg013/Amazon-clone/README.md

-# Amazon-clone
+# usabilityHub-clone
-It is a static amazon clone website
+It is a static usabilityHub clone website